mdomarus/mdomarus/README.md

 - 🧑‍💻 I’m currently working on React apps built with TypeScript
 - 🌱 I’m currently learning Kubernetes for CKAD exam

-- 🔭 also...
-I'm currently looking for a new role!

 <!--
 **mdomarus/mdomarus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.